ucberkeley/savio-training-jupyterhub-2017/jh-intro.md

 conda install jupyter
 ```

 which also installs IPython.
-Then I can start a Jupyter notebook server and run notebooks by simply invoking `jupyter notebook` or `jupyter notebook notebook-example.ipynb`.
+Then I can start a Jupyter notebook server and run notebooks by simply invoking `jupyter notebook` or (to open an existing notebook) `jupyter notebook notebook-example.ipynb`.

 # Introduction to Jupyterhub on Savio: logging on